DTaP-IPV-Hepatitis B-HiB Vaccine

-1. Loss of appetite may occur after vaccination but usually improves by its own.
+- Loss of appetite may occur after vaccination but usually improves on its own.

-2. Crying may last for few hour usually subsides by its on.
+- Crying may last for a few hours and usually subsides on its on.

-3. Sleepiness may occur after vaccination in some children may subside with time by its own.
+- Sleepiness may occur after vaccination in some children may subside with time on its own.

-4. Vomitting may occur after vaccination.
-Mostly subsides by its own.
+- Vomiting may occur after vaccination.
+Mostly subsided by its own.
 It can be managed with increasing the frequency of the feeding and if needed oral medication like ondansetron.

-5. Pain, redness and swelling at injection site can occur may last for 1-3 days, usually less severe than whole cell pertussis containing vaccines.
+- Pain, redness and swelling at injection sites can occur for 1-3 days, usually less severe than whole cell pertussis containing vaccines.
 It can be easily managed at home with oral medicine like paracetamol and local cold fomentation.